-The best termite pest control in Frisco TX is prevention.
+The best form of termite control is prevention.
 One of the most important steps you can take is to have your home and property treated by us at Bug Commander Pest Control to prevent termite infestation.
-But another important step is to do all that you can to keep your home from looking attractive to termites.
+Another important step is to keep your home from looking attractive to termites.

-Pressure-treated lumber.
 This familiar, green-tinted wood was widely available from the 1970s through the early 2000s when it was taken off the market for containing Chromated Copper Arsenate (CCA), a known carcinogen.
 Though this wood was no longer available for residential use after 2004, millions of decks, playsets, and other structures are still standing around American – and North Texas – homes.

-Alkaline Copper Quaternary (ACQ) and Copper Boron Azole (CBA) are two types of lumber that do not contain arsenic but that have termite- and rot-resistance similar to CCA pressure-treated lumber.
+Alkaline Copper Quaternary (ACQ) and Copper Boron Azole (CBA) are two types of lumber that do not contain arsenic, but that have termite- and rot-resistance similar to CCA pressure-treated lumber.

 Both are available commercially and are recommended for: